asnaeb/AsyncArray/README.md

 # AsyncArray
 Array class with non-blocking methods and async/await support.
-It provides the same functionality as native Arraya, using `setImmediate` on each iteration.
+It provides the same functionality as native Arrays, using `setImmediate` on each iteration.
 The event loop won't be stuck until the end of the full array computation with these methods but this comes at the cost of speed so use it when speed is not a priority and **not blocking** the event loop **is**.
 ### Installation